 Our committed medical malpractice legal team has extensive experience reviewing and investigating potential medical malpractice cases and obtaining medical opinions regarding the facts, the applicable standard of medical care, and injury causation.

-Contact a Berkowitz and Hanna LLC Medical Malpractice Attorney to Discuss Your Case
+Contact a Berkowitz Hanna Medical Malpractice Attorney to Discuss Your Case

 If you or a family member has suffered an injury due to a blood transfusion mistake, the medical bills and other expenses may be crippling.
 You may incur unexpected treatment and rehabilitation costs.
 Moreover, you can suffer lost income, lost future income, as well as the loss of a loved one’s companionship.